What is Amazon PPC Optimization (pay-per-click)?

 Every advertiser is required to have a seller account in an inactive state.

-The advertiser should be eligible to ship the products at any location in US.
+The advertiser should be eligible to ship the products to any location in the US.

-If you’re opting to use Sponsored Products for advertisement, you need to comply with the Buy Box eligibility criteria.
-The criteria involves discussing about additional requirements like holding a professional seller account, stock availability, and show metrics like order defect rates, cancellation rates, late shipment rates, and so on.
+If you’re opting to use Sponsored Products for advertisement, you must comply with the Buy Box eligibility criteria.
+The criteria involve discussing additional requirements like holding a professional seller account and stock availability and showing metrics like order defect rates, cancellation rates, late shipment rates, and so on.

 Amazon Brand Registry

-Your enrollment must be ensured in the Amazon Brand Registry if you wish to use headline search ads.
+Your enrollment must be ensured in the Amazon Brand Registry if you want to use headline search ads.
 The purpose is to safeguard intellectual properties and facilitate a quality user experience.

 How are PPC placements affected?

-If a specific search term enlists more than one relevant product, it’s obvious you’ll be competing for the ad placement.
+If a specific search term enlists more than one relevant product, you’ll obviously be competing for the ad placement.
 Here are the two factors that decide ad placement.

-If you’re willing to pay a higher CPC than other advertisers for the same product and keyword, most probably you’ll win it.
+You’ll probably win if you’re willing to pay a higher CPC than other advertisers for the same product and keyword.

-The quality of any Amazon ad is gauged by its potential of getting clicked by a buyer.
+The quality of any Amazon ad is gauged by its potential to get clicked by a buyer.
 The ad’s click history is also a deciding factor.

 In other words, the higher the bid placed, the higher your chances to win the ad amongst other advertisers for the same product.
 While the better the ad quality, the lesser you’ll be required to bid to grab the top placement spot.

-Despite the fact that you may be a having top-performing product raking in great sales numbers from organic marketing.
-Still, there are a number of reasons why you should run Amazon PPC campaigns.
+Although you may have a top-performing product gobbling in great sales numbers from organic marketing, still, there are several reasons why you should do Amazon PPC optimization for your campaigns.

 Boost your product sales

-Running PPC ads is one of the easiest, common approaches to increase revenues.
-Also because increasing sales in the ultimate, long-term objective of sellers.
+Running PPC ads is one of the easiest, most common approaches to increasing revenues.
+Also because, increasing sales is the ultimate, long-term objective of sellers.

-Evidently, there are plenty of highly competitive keywords, in almost every niche that are quite difficult to rank through organic efforts.
-But using PPC advertising on such keywords can make the task easier, and enhance your visibility.
+There are plenty of highly competitive keywords in almost every niche that is quite difficult to rank through organic efforts.
+But using PPC advertising on such keywords can make the task easier and enhance your visibility.

-Besides sales, PPC ads can also complement the efforts of organic marketing and lift rankings of such competitive keywords.
+Besides sales, PPC ads can also complement organic marketing efforts and lift rankings of such competitive keywords.

 Create brand awareness for new product launches

 Products that score the most sales automatically enjoy the top spots in the search results.
-On the other hand, new products struggle to rank for their keywords, and low rank will lead to less sales.
+On the other hand, new products struggle to rank for their keywords, and a low rank will lead to fewer sales.

-In qualitative terms, PPC ads are also increasing your brand awareness and on-the-shelf exposure for your new products.
+In qualitative terms, PPC ads also increase brand awareness and on-the-shelf exposure for your new products.